 Boating – Electric or non-motorized boats only.

 Camping – Hahns Peak Lake Campground has 23 single sites and 3 larger group sites within walking distance to the lake.
 Open in the summer and through September.
 Each site has a table and fire pit.
-Water and vault toilets available.
+Water and vault toilets are available.
 Reservations are accepted.

 There’s also plenty of dispersed camping in the surrounding public lands.
 Both Forest Service Rd 486 and 488 to the north have primitive spots.